 Are there any phrases or concepts in English that are not easily translated?
 Definitely!
 The Oxford English Dictionary (OED) has been a record of the English language for over 150 years.
 Today, there are about 600,000 words and 3.5 million quotations.
 With so many distinct words, English is a language with an extensive vocabulary.
 In fact, many English words have made their way into other languages as loan words.

-Here are a few English concepts that don’t translate well into other languages:
+English concepts that don’t translate well into other languages:

 Auto-Tune was developed in the late 1990s by a company named Antares Audio Technologies.
 Auto-tune is a pitch-correcting software.
 It can be used subtly to make recordings or performances sound perfectly in tune, but you can also use it to create a robotic-like sound with a singer’s voice.
 The invention of auto-tune has garnered a lot of negative feedback (albeit positive as well) within the music industry.
 Because auto-tune is a relatively new concept, a lot of languages do not have a direct translation for it.